kragen/derctuo/transaction-per-call.md

 `{}` in TeX.
-The same set of tricks used for dynamically-scoped variables in Lisp are applicable — shallow binding for best read performance, deep binding for fastest context switching — and indeed such variables were one of the major arguments for retaining "special variables" in Common Lisp and adding `dynamic-wind` to Scheme.
+The same set of tricks used for dynamically-scoped variables in Lisp are applicable — shallow binding for best read performance, deep binding for fastest context switching — and indeed such variables were one of the major arguments for retaining “special variables” in Common Lisp and adding `dynamic-wind` to Scheme.

 This operation of temporarily obscuring the “global” value of a dynamically-scoped variable with one or more stack layers of “local”